Have you ever written a unit test and it seems to take a long time to make green?

 Below is a succinct overview of what is continuous integration, delivery and deployment.
 The core benefit of following these practices allows developers to ship production code quicker to the user.
 This should help provide a quicker feedback loop.

 Redux has reducers tasked with transforming the state across the application.

 They are pure functions, which is a function that does not modify variables outside of its scope

 or depend on them.
 They are given the same parameters and the output should be the same every time.

 I’ve moved away from using a Git GUI to command line, I typically used GitExtensions.
-The reason being, it’s a little annoying having to open any GUI to make a commit and push.
-It is quicker to use the command line and you learn more about how Git works.
+The reason being, it’s a little slow having to open any GUI to make a commit and push.
+It is quicker to use the command line and a side benefit you learn more about how Git works.